Chriscoloss/Chriscoloss/README.md

 In the long term, I can see myself becoming an expert in a specialized field.

 Basicly:
 I am an open and direct person, who values both working independently ("Tunnel-Focus") and collaborating in a team, depending on the project’s needs.
-Fokus and Teamwork is key!
+Fokus and good Communication is key!